japeto/docker-images-tools/README.md

 ## 📂 Repository Structure
 .
-├── parallel-tools          # Dockerfile for Parallel Programming ├── so-tools                # Dockerfile for C++ Programming ├── tools                   # Tools and utilities
+├── parallel_tools          # Dockerfile for Parallel Programming
+├── so_tools                # Dockerfile for C++ Programming
+├── tools                   # Tools and utilities
 └── README.md